The EPAC (École Professionnelle des Arts Contemporains) is the first Comic and Game Art school in Switzerland.

 EPAC is also proud of the record of collaboration with institutions and Swiss companies allowing students to experience the challenges of the professional world and includes internships as part of the programs.

-The EPAC is authorized by the European Accreditation Board of Higher Education Schools to award the European Bachelor of Fine Arts (with comic strips/illustration and new media as the specialty) and the European Master of Fine Arts (specializing in sequential art and international distribution/game art).
+The EPAC is accredited by EQ-Arts to award the Bachelor of Fine Arts (with comic strips/illustration and Game Art as the specialty) and the Master of Fine Arts (specializing in Game Arts).

 Collaboration with the Swiss Federal Parliamentary Services, creating a book for future young citizens of Switzerland and an internet site with interactive, educational games.